Date of Award

 From the findings of this study several recommendations were made concerning further research.
 Future studies should employ appropriate methods for a detailed determination of the internal forces.
 Neurophysiological or mathematical modeling could be used for such an analysis.
 A longitudinal study should be conducted for better evaluation of the effects of barefoot training on injuries and performance.

-Stergiou, Nicholas, "Running With Running Shoes Versus Barefoot Running: A Videographical Analysis" (1991).
+Stergiou, Nikolaos, "Running With Running Shoes Versus Barefoot Running: A Videographical Analysis" (1991).
 Student Work.
 3034.